Feral Druid DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Shred as soon as an additional target is present, and you also need to make sure to maintain

-Thrash on all nearby targets as much as possible.
+Thrash on all nearby targets.

 Moonfire with